 The letter E.

-- If there are 4 apples and you take away 3, how many do you have?
+7.)
+If there are four apples and you take away three, how many do you have?

 Three apples.

-- If the zookeeper had 100 pairs of animals in her zoo and if two pairs of babies are born for each and every one of the original animals, and then sadly 23 animals don’t survive, how many animals do you have left in total?
+8.)
+If the zookeeper had 100 pairs of animals in her zoo and two pairs of babies are born for each original animal, then sadly, 23 animals don’t survive.
+How many animals do you have left in total?

 977 animals (100×2 = 200; 200+800 = 1000; 1000-23 = 977).